Sustainable Beauty Trends 2025

 I often say that re-sources sits between the big trend agencies and the product development labs.
 We help you decode what matters now, through the lens of sustainability and innovation, and we help you find the right partners when you’re ready to push the boundaries even further.

 Here’s a preview of what’s shaping Sustainable Beauty in 2025.
+Connect with us if you want the full report.

 Trend 1 – Bio-Intelligence